Teradata – Why SELECT * impacts Performance?

 Improving The Teradata Column List

-The second query selects only one column:
+The second query selects a single column.

 Explain SELECT